Silver Shed is a session for people living with

 entertainment for people with dementia and the elderly.

 This often leads to a feeling of loneliness and isolation.

 At Silver Shed sessions, we include drama, performance, songs and music, old film footage, interactive games and exercises to enhance the mood of participants.
 These sessions also give people the opportunity to talk, reminisce and have fun.

 Silver Shed brings people together within these sessions with drama exercises that encourage teamwork and conversation.

-The 3 practitioners leading the workshops get involved, assisting when needed and making sure carers and relatives of participants are engaged with all the activities encouraging stronger relationships to form.
+The two practitioners leading the workshops get involved, assisting when needed and making sure carers and relatives of participants are engaged with all the activities encouraging stronger relationships to form.

 These sessions have already made a positive impact on the elderly in the community and feedback from participants have shown that it is making an improvement to their lives.
 Participants have been more active, can remember songs from previous sessions and have been more engaged with everyday activities.
 The sessions also reduce loneliness and isolation.